ml-archive/filepicker/README.md

 ```

-To get the file picker directly with only 1 specific MYME type:
+To get the file picker directly with only 1 specific MIME type:

 ```
 intent.putExtra(FilePickerActivity.FILE, true);